plone/training/solr-training/setup.rst

 The base Solr settings specify the host (usually localhost or 0.0.0.0), the port (8983 is the standard port of Solr) and two Java parameters for specifying lower and upper memory limit.
 More is usually better.
-If you want a rough idea on how much memory you should use follow the guidelines found in this article: https://lucidworks.com/blog/2011/09/14/estimating-memory-and-storage-for-lucenesolr/ ::
+If you want a rough idea on how much memory you should use, follow the guidelines found in this article: https://lucidworks.com/blog/2011/09/14/estimating-memory-and-storage-for-lucenesolr/ ::

     [settings]